 - To empower people within our target group to achieve a life that has value to them; and

-- To advocate for community and systemic change that improves the well-being of people with disabilities, people who are older and people who are caregivers.
+- To advocate for community and systemic change that improves the well-being of people with disabilities, people with mental health issues, people who are older and people who are caregivers.

 What is Advocacy?